rymdhund/binaric/readme.md

 import.raw "abc.png"
 ```

 You can also import parts of a binary file.
 This is useful when you want to replace a part of a file.
-Here we overwrite the first 3 bytes of "abc.png":
+Here is how to replace the first 3 bytes of "abc.png":

 ```
 header: {